KeishanDejan/Blog-Ninja/README.md

 ### Server Base
 Node.js server is being used in this projects.
-Mongo DataBase is alos being used.
+Mongo DataBase is also being used.

 ### How to run the server.
 If you run the app.js with Node or Nodemon you can access the Blogging page with localhost:3000/